DashboardHub/Blog/_posts/2015-06-21-great-open-source-tools-dashboardhub-use.md

 ### Static Code (blog, website etc)

+Not all websites need to be written in PHP or Java etc. Static informational websites (eg. blogs) are best suited to keeping things simple.
+Jekyll and GitHub pages are perfect for this.
+Write pages in Markdown and host on GitHub - continuous delivery for free.

 * [GitHub pages](https://pages.github.com) - hosting static pages
 * [Jekyll](http://jekyllrb.com) - markdown to html blogging platform

 ---

 ### Services we use

+There is no point reinventing the wheel.
+We could host our own Git repo, manage emails, build user feedback etc, but there is no point, this is already done well for us and very easy to setup.

 * [GitHub](https://github.com) (no explanation needed here, just pure awesomeness)
 * [Zoho](https://www.zoho.com) - email hosting